Trespass by License Holder with an Openly Carried Handgun: Texas Penal Code §30.07

 Texas Criminal Law

-The Trespass by License Holder with an Openly Carried Handgun crime in the state of Texas gives police the right to arrest you if they believe you are a concealed carry license holder and that you openly brought your handgun into a place where openly carrying handguns is forbidden.
+The Texas Trespass by License Holder with an Openly Carried Handgun law gives police the right to arrest you if they believe you are a handgun license holder and you openly carried a handgun on someone else’s property without effective consent after receiving notice that entry on the property by a license holder openly carrying a handgun was forbidden.

 Have you been charged with Trespass by License Holder with an Openly Carried Handgun?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Trespass by License Holder with an Openly Carried Handgun is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 30 “Burglary and Criminal Trespass.”
-Learn more detailed information about the Trespass by License Holder with an Openly Carried Handgun offense below.
+The Penal Code classifies the Texas Trespass by License Holder with an Openly Carried Handgun law under Title 7 “Offense Against Property,” Chapter 30 “Burglary And Criminal Trespass.”
+Learn more about the Texas offense of Trespass by License Holder with an Openly Carried Handgun below.

 What is the current Texas law about Trespass by License Holder with an Openly Carried Handgun?

-The current Texas law defines the offense of Trespass by License Holder with an Openly Carried Handgun in Penal Code Section §30.07 as follows:[1]
+Texas law currently defines the offense of Trespass by License Holder with an Openly Carried Handgun in Penal Code Section §30.07 as follows:[1]

 (a) A license holder commits an offense if the license holder: